assem-ch/django-fast-api/README.md

 Issues and  Feedback
 ====================

-If you found an issue or you have a feedback , don't hesitate to point to it.
+If you found an issue or you have a feedback , don't hesitate to point to it  as a github issue.